abhimanyu-agi/genAI--SAP-HANA-AI-Assistant/README.md

 The application uses an LLM (OpenAI GPT-4o) as a central orchestrator.
 Based on user input and a detailed system prompt:

 1. The **LLM** understands the user's request and plans the necessary steps.
-2. It selects the appropriate **Agent** (a specialized Python function) and generates the required input (e.g., SQL query, chart parameters, city name, command, forecast parameters, update filters/note).
+2. It selects the appropriate **Agent** (a specialized Python function) and generates the required input (e.g., SQL query, chart parameters, city name, command etc).
 3. The **Streamlit App** receives instructions from the LLM (via JSON) and calls the corresponding local Agent function.
 4. The **Agent** executes its task, potentially interacting with **External Services** (SAP HANA Cloud, Weather API, Server OS).
 5. The Agent returns the result to the Streamlit App.